New Wine Collective: White Paper

 - Promotes healthy group dynamics and self-regulation through features such as speaking queues, timers, and intelligent prompts

-- Helps distribute power and responsibility among group members by rotating leadership and roles, allowing everyone the opportunity to grow and contribute to the group, and allowing every voice to be heard
+- Helps distribute power and responsibility by rotating leadership and roles, giving everyone the flexibility to grow and contribute to the group, and allowing every voice to be heard

-- Creates a flexible environment designed to foster mutual relationships and meaningful dialogue
+- Creates an environment designed to cultivate empathy and compassion through mutual relationships and meaningful dialogue

 - Our Group Facilitation App Prototype is currently in testing